catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Inside the function use a local storage state for the clickedChartType variable, with "" as default value.

-- [ ] Declare a constant router = useRouter().

 - [ ] Write an handleClick function, taking event as argument.

 - [ ] This function uses the setter setClickedChartType with the value event.target.value.

 - [ ] This function calls an alert function with the text `You chose "${clickedChartType}"`.

-- [ ] This function pushes using router to the UploadDataPage.js page.
+- [ ] This function uses the setter setIsSelected with the boolean value true.

 - [ ] The ChartItem function returns, within a fragment, the StyledButton component and the StyledImg component.